quangnguyen30192/cmp-nvim-ultisnips/README.md

 If set to `"expandable"`, only those snippets currently expandable by UltiSnips will be shown.
 The snippets will always be in sync with the currently available UltiSnips snippets.

-`"all"` will show all snippets for the current filetype (including custom context snippets that are not currently expandable).
-If using this option, be aware that all snippets for the current buffer will be cached (even if the snippet definitions changed).
-You can then manually reload the snippets with the command `:CmpUltisnipsReloadSnippets` or by using an autocommand:
+`"all"` will show all snippets for the current filetype except regex and custom context snippets.
+This is due to caching of all snippets for the current buffer.
+They will not update even if the snippet definitions changed
+- you can then manually reload the snippets with the command `:CmpUltisnipsReloadSnippets` or by using an autocommand:

 ```vim
 autocmd BufWritePost *.snippets :CmpUltisnipsReloadSnippets